 The future is never easy to predict, especially in a time of climate volatility, festering economic unease, and dramatic political upheavals around the world.

 But the one thing we can depend on is change itself.
 Since the First Industrial Revolution in the 18th century—and accelerating with the Second in the 19th and the Third in the 20th—improvements in technology have been the biggest force reshaping people's lives.

 We can't be sure where technology will take us in the 21st century.
 But the more carefully we consider the possibilities now, the more easily we'll be able to bend the future toward desirable outcomes—and away from catastrophic ones.

-Each episode of Soonish explores a niche of our culture or our economy where technological change will soon force us to make important decisions—as citizens, consumers, or voters.
+Each episode of Soonish explores a niche of our culture or our economy where technological advances will change our lives in tangible ways or force us to make important decisions as citizens, consumers, or voters.

 - what happens when movie directors try to get the future right, but fail

 - why monorails are a neglected but still promising form of urban transit